 Methodist Mondays have become an awesome feature of HONOReform, a popular blog that promotes saving lives by ensuring that essential safety injection practices are followed consistently.
 The site now features a Methodist Mondays section that spotlights faculty and students in the safety injection realm.

-This week one of own students, Matthew Sobczyk, is featured.
+This week one of our own students, Matthew Sobczyk, is featured.
 Check it out below!
-The article written by Evelyn Mcknight and Lauren Lollini, was featured this past Monday, and covers some great points!
-Be sure to read more Methodist Monday articles by following this link: http://www.honoreform.org/blog/?cat=76
+The article, written by Evelyn Mcknight and Lauren Lollini, was featured this past Monday and covers some great points!
+Be sure to read more Methodist Monday articles in the weeks to come.

 At Nebraska Methodist College, the book A Never Event (McKnight & Bennington, 2010) is required reading at the junior level of the BSN nursing program.
 This past semester, Evelyn McKnight and Steve Langan visited the nursing classroom with a question and answer session regarding A Never Event and HONOReform.
 “Survivor Stories” will feature students’ reflections on the importance of Evelyn sharing her story and the work of HONOReform on their future nursing practice in a series called ‘Methodist Mondays’.

 “Education and awareness are the cornerstone of the HONOReform mission.
 Lauren and I are grateful to Matthew Sobczyk, a nursing student, for providing this debut Methodist Monday blog,” Evelyn says.